For the DPG closing event of the Quantum Year on Saturday, November 15, 2025, at the Halle Münsterland.

 Exhibition

-Representatives from education, science, and industry present innovative ideas and showcase exciting technological achievements and exhibits from 100 years of research and development in the field of quantum technology.
-Alongside the exhibition, there will be general-interest lectures and workshops for students.
+Representatives from education, science, and industry presented innovative ideas and showcased exciting technological achievements and exhibits from 100 years of research and development in the field of quantum technology.
+Alongside the exhibition, there were general-interest lectures and workshops for students.

 Lectures